mitmedialab/Project-Captivate/README.md

 # Project Captivate
-## A Wearable Platform for Measurement and Actuation
+## A Wearable Platform for Across-Context Measurement and Actuation

-Across Contexts
+### Across Contexts

 Project Captivate have been designed to serve as an easy and reliable platform to measure physiology in the real world.
 We've designed it to